aws-samples/aws-migops-guidance/User Guide/roles.md

    In addition to the invitation email, the individual can also go to **Pending actions** to see the invitation that you sent them and to accept it or reject it\.
 For more information, see [Pending actions](pending-actions.md)\.
 **Important**
 For the recipient of the invitation to get the `JourneyContributor` role, they must accept the invitation that you sent them\.
-To accept the invitation, they can choose **Respond** in the invitation email, or they can go directly to **Pending actions** in the AWS MigOps console\.
+To accept the invitation, they can choose **Respond** in the invitation email, or they can go directly to **Pending actions** in the Migration Hub console\.
 For more information, see [Pending actions](pending-actions.md)\.

 ## TeamContributor<a name="team-contributor"></a>